influxdata/telegraf/plugins/inputs/win_perf_counters/README.md

 #### UseWildcardsExpansion

-If `UseWildcardsExpansion` is set to true, wildcards can be used in the instance name and the counter name.
-When using localized Windows, counters will be also be localized.
+If `UseWildcardsExpansion` is true, wildcards can be used in the instance name and the counter name.
 Instance indexes will also be returned in the instance name.

 Partial wildcards (e.g. `chrome*`) are supported only in the instance name on Windows Vista and newer.

 If disabled, wildcards (not partial) in instance names can still be used, but instance indexes will not be returned in the instance names.

 Example:
 `UseWildcardsExpansion=true`

 #### LocalizeWildcardsExpansion

-When running on a localized version of Windows and with UseWildcardsExpansion = true, Windows will localize object and counter names.
-When LocalizeWildcardsExpansion = false, use the names in object.Counters instead of the localized names.
-Only Instances can have wildcards in this case.
-ObjectName and Counters must not have wildcards when this setting is false.
+`LocalizeWildcardsExpansion` selects whether object and counter names are localized when `UseWildcardsExpansion` is true and Telegraf is running on a localized installation of Windows.

+When `LocalizeWildcardsExpansion` is true, Telegraf produces metrics with localized tags and fields even when object and counter names are in English.

+When `LocalizeWildcardsExpansion` is false, Telegraf expects object and counter names to be in English and produces metrics with English tags and fields.

+When `LocalizeWildcardsExpansion` is false, wildcards can only be used in instances.
+Object and counter names must not have wildcards.

 Example:
-`LocalizeWildcardsExpansion = true`
+`LocalizeWildcardsExpansion=true`

 #### CountersRefreshInterval